 So no, people with depression aren’t the best to fall in love with because it takes a very rare person to be able to tolerate that and choose that.

-You begin to hate depression because it makes this person you love into someone they aren’t.
-And you have to keep reminding yourself “this isn’t them it’s depression.”
+You begin to hate depression because it makes the person you love into someone they aren’t.
+And you have to keep reminding yourself “This isn’t them, it’s depression.”
 You hate it but you learn to accept it.

 And together you begin to just take it one day at a time.
 You begin to appreciate the good days that are few and far between but make the bad days worth tolerating.

 The truth is if you love someone with depression and you can help them through their bad days, you can be the light in the darkness, be the company in states of loneliness in return you will find someone who loves you unconditionally.